ThinkAviation

 Please take the time to read this book.

-Radio Mastery for IFR Pilots (and the companion book Radio Mastery for VFR Pilots)
+Radio Mastery for IFR Pilots and Radio Mastery for VFR Pilots

 He is a master at explaining radio communications in a way anyone can understand.